Black Swallowtail Butterfly (Papilio polyxenes)

 Ten to fourteen days later the caterpillar emerges and starts off by being black with a white band in the center.
 As it grows, it will be either a green and yellow or a black and yellow caterpillar.

 After another 10 to 14 days of eating its host plant and growing, the caterpillar leaves the plant to transform into a chrysalis that blends into its new surroundings.

-See more photos below to help you identify the stages of the Black Swallowtail life cycle.
+See the photos below to help you identify the Black Swallowtail butterfly, egg, caterpillar, and chrysalis.